Flumeded/esphome-SK23-Nebula-Light/README.md

-# ESPHome for Tuya SK23 WiFi Nebula Light
+# ESPHome for Tuya SK23/SK20 (CBU) WiFi Nebula Light

-This repository contains ESPHome instructions for flashing and a configuration file to use with MOES Tuya SK23 nebula lights.
-Compared to the SK20 model, the SK23 cannot be flashed with [cloudcutter](https://docs.libretiny.eu/docs/flashing/tools/cloudcutter/).
+This repository contains ESPHome instructions for flashing and a configuration file to use with MOES Tuya SK23 nebula lights, or newer SK20 light running on [Tuya CBU](https://docs.libretiny.eu/boards/cbu) module.
+Compared to the older SK20 model, the SK23 cannot be flashed with [cloudcutter](https://docs.libretiny.eu/docs/flashing/tools/cloudcutter/) (please see note below).
 You will need to open the device and manually flash it using a USB UART/USB-TTL adapter for the initial setup.
 After the initial flash, the device can be updated through Wi-Fi.

+> [!NOTE]
+> Some users reported that it is possible to put CBU Based devices in AP mode by either pressing the main button for 10 seconds, and/or 10 times consequitively.
+>If you managed to put device in AP mode please see if you can flash it using [cloudcutter](https://github.com/tuya-cloudcutter/tuya-cloudcutter) using yml from this repository, and report your results in the issues.

 ## Reference